ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Version Response

-The KDC replies to the Client with a Version Response, whose payload payload contains the group keying material version number, encoded as a CBOR integer.
+tbd

 ## Group Leaving Request ## {#ssec-group-leaving}

 A node can actively request to leave the group.
 In this case, the Client MUST send a CoAP POST request to the endpoint /ace-group/gid/node at the KDC (where gid is the group identifier) using the protected channel established with ACE, mentioned in {{key-distr}}.
-The specific format and content of the payload of the Group Leaving request is specified by the application profile.

 <!-- Jim 13-07: Section 5.2 - What is the message to leave - can I leave one scope but not another?
 Can I just give up a role?